Contact Caden

 Inspect Properties

-It is common to to view a handful of properties at once, before shortlisting a few favourites and inspecting them a second time
+It is common to view a handful (5 – 10) of properties at once, before shortlisting your favourites and inspecting them for a second (and maybe a third) time.

 Negotiate Terms